 Unfortunately, the Netgear Orbi will not provide the advantages of a mesh system, since it uses a main router unit + satellite extenders setup instead (but it is a good alternative to keep in mind).

 Similarly to the Velop, the Google WiFi radio’s bandwidth is being shared by the backhaul traffic and by the clients, but since it’s not a tri-band system, the wireless performance can suffer a bit.
 One approach that can be used by both the Google WiFi and by the Velop to maintain a more stable and high performing system is the Ethernet backhaul.
-Of course that this pretty much negates the purpose of this product, but, if you aren’t bothered by cables running in your home, you will get more bandwidth for your clients and it allows more Google WiFi points to be added to the network.
+Of course, this pretty much negates the purpose of this product, but, if you aren’t bothered by cables running in your home, you will get more bandwidth for your clients and it allows more Google WiFi points to be added to the network.

 The features that set apart some of the newer wireless systems are the tri-band and the MU-MIMO technologies.
 As we saw before, the Google WiFi is a dual-band wireless system and it does not seem to have implemented the MU-MIMO technology.
 The main advantage that this tech can give to the other systems is the ability to serve multiple clients at the same time, instead of letting them compete for the bandwidth (the one-at-a-time approach).
 The MU-MIMO is used on both the Velop and Orbi as a way to connect the nodes (and satellites) to each other (or to the main router) and at the same time it allowed devices with compatible wireless adapters to take advantage of this feature.
-Unfortunately, there aren’t many MU-MIMO compatible devices on the market, so right now, it can not be used by a large majority of the population (the feature still being more exotic than useful).
+Unfortunately, there aren’t many MU-MIMO compatible devices on the market (not even in 2020), so right now, it cannot be used by a large majority of the population (the feature still being more exotic than useful).